-Since the late 1960s Chuck Close has been concentrating on portraiture and the human face in painting and photography and is one of the most celebrated artists working today.
-Close often takes his family and friends as models, making monumental and classical works that are both bold in their simplicity as well as intangible, since the images appear as if they have been viewed through a thick layer of glass or are rippling on the surface of water.
+One of the most celebrated artists of his generation, Chuck Close (1940–2021) defined the language of portraiture.
+Since the 1960s, Close concentrated solely on the human face in both painting and photography, often taking his family and friends as models.
+These monumental, classical works are bold in their simplicity as well as intangible, since the construction of the images makes them appear as if viewed through a thick layer of glass or as if a reflection, rippling on the surface of water.
 In this way, the subjects of his paintings can seem like apparitions, dissolving and resolving when viewed from different distances.